alistairrutherford/adventofcode/README.md

 # adventofcode

-My attept at some of the advent of code puzzles.
+My solutions at some of the advent of code puzzles.

 Written in Dart.